 This may sound like an overly simplistic approach, but the point is that Royal Ascot is among the first of the big British meetings to be run at a truly conventional track.
 Many of the form lines up to this point have come from more idiosyncratic tracks such as Newmarket, Chester or Epsom and they may not translate perfectly.
 Put an additional emphasis on class when undertaking your form study and it will often pay dividends.

-Twenty-five of the last 32 Group 1s at Royal Ascot have been won by horses sent off at 6-1 or shorter.
-Big shocks are rare, although Accidental Agent did buck the trend with a 33-1 success in the Queen Anne Stakes (2018) and Watch Me at 20-1 in the Coronation Stakes (2019).
+33 of the last 40 Group 1s at Royal Ascot have been won by horses sent off at 6-1 or shorter.
+Big shocks are rare, although Accidental Agent did buck the trend with a 33-1 success in the Queen Anne Stakes (2018) as did Watch Me at 20-1 in the Coronation Stakes (2019).
 Subjectivist was the biggest-priced winner at the meeting in 2021 when he won the Gold Cup at 13-2.

 With up to 30 runners in the Britannia, Royal Hunt Cup and Wokingham, finding the winner with a single selection is no easy task.
 With the effect of the draw often being hard to predict in these big-field handicaps, a common tactic is to split your stake and back on from either side of the line-up.